ross-alexander/dq/characters/items/items-callas.md

 Felt cap made by the 3 Fates (Moirai).
 When worn on the head may be sacrificed to avoid any fate as a free action [Used 3.2.2025].

+## Cold Stone

+This small pebble is placed in the mouth or swallowed.
+It helps protect againt cold effect and shifts the Rate of Exercise one row or column in the character's favour.
+Reduce damage from cold sources (e.g. darkness, dark, black-fire, void, ice, frost, freezing etc.) by 3.
+Additionally it will negate ONE failed save against a Dark Sphere, but is destroyed in the process.
+When swallowed there is a straight 35% chance of the stone being passed naturally per day.
+Does not stack with other Hot or Cold Stones [Used 31.8.2025].